awhitney42/YumYumDonut/README.md

 At this point in the program execution, regardless of whether or not sub10 was just called because of a joystick push, line 3 will now calculate the value of **j** to be `j=z*2+2`, setting it to be **some random number between approximately 2.0001 and 3.9999**.

-Given these values of **j**, when sub 9 runs `x = peek( v + (j - c * 2)) + d + (c * b)` this will PEEK the following locations:
+Given these values of **j**, when sub 9 runs `x = peek( v + (j - c * 2)) + d - (c * b)` this will PEEK the following locations:

 - j >=2 and j < 3 : PEEK(v + 0) : **X** coordinate of Sprite 0 (**panda**)
 - j >=2 and j < 4 : PEEK(v + 1) : **Y** coordinate of Sprite 0 (**panda**)

 (You will see that PEEK and POKE both accept the input of `v + j` in line 10, where **j** is a floating point number, so they must simply run INT on this value internally.)

-So, in the expression `x = peek( v + (j - c * 2)) + d + (c * b)` the value from the PEEK will be based on the position of the panda.
+So, in the expression `x = peek( v + (j - c * 2)) + d - (c * b)` the value from the PEEK will be based on the position of the panda.

-With there having been no joystick movement, **d** will always be a negative random number between 0 and 39 based on the calculation in line 3.
+With there having been no joystick movement, **d** will always be a negative random number between 0 and 37 based on the calculation in line 3.

-At the end of the expression `(c * b)` is added to the coordination in the case where the donut is moving.
-If you recall, **c** will be 1 when the donut sprite is selected and **b** is a random value that increases in magnitude as the game score increases.
+At the end of the expression `(c * b)` is subtracted from the coordinate.
+If you recall, **c** will be 1 when the donut sprite is selected and **b** is a random value that increases in magnitude as the game score increases. (**d** is always a negative number when the donut is moving, which is why **c * b** is subtracted instead of added.)
 This results in the **x** coordinate that is on average farther away from the panda as the score increases, making it progressively harder to catch!

-So, the final value of **x** from this statement therefore will be the current X or Y coordinate of the panda plus some random distance.
+So, the final value of **x** from this statement therefore will be the current X or Y coordinate of the panda minus some random distance.
 Therefore the donut will always move some random amount relative to the current position of the panda.

 Now you can understand the sprite movement for the game.
 When line 9 runs, either the panda is moved in a controlled direction specified by the joystick push or the donut makes a random jump!